maishahoq/Intro-to-Interactive-Media-Class/Assignment/FinalProject/README.md

  Screens:
 Start Screen
+Panda at the bottom needs animation; If you click on this panda, we will be taken to a panda awareness screen.
-Measure Pulse and Daily Mood Journal [Choose either] If Pulse>70 and less than 90 BPM, normal category screen pops up If Pulse<70 and > 90 BPM, non-normal category screen pops up
+Measure Pulse and Daily Mood Journal [Choose either] If Pulse>70 and less than 90 BPM, normal category screen pops up If Pulse<70 and > 90 BPM, non-normal category screen pops up Screen-3:Click on anxiety tracker and it takes you to pulse measuring screen It will store all the pulse values for 1 minute, and give you the average pulse rate.
+Based on the difference of the 1st and last pulse of every 10 sec interval, and if the average of these differences is greater than 30, you are very anxious; if less than 30, you are not anxious.
+Pulse Screen

 Pulse screen:
-Normal Category Screen:

 Non-normal category Screen:
      a.
-Breathing Meditation b.
-Guided Meditation c.
-Affirmation d.
+Breathing Meditation[Download Audio Files From Online] b.
+Guided Meditation [Download Audio Files From Online] c.
+Affirmation [Download Audio Files From Online]

-Daily Mood Journal:
+           Normal Category Screen:
      Always end the cycle with a hug from panda

+Daily Mood Journal: [Extra part]

 The game will have two parts: `1.` Algorithm Visualizer
                               `2.` Algorithm Game

 __Visualizer:__  This part of the game is instructional and was inspired from the assignment where we did generative art without any interaction from the user.
 So, there will be visualization of how the different sorting algorithm works based on which algorithm the user chooses.